Good Reasons to Ignore ‘Online Validation’

 The Trap of Endless Comparison

 Denmark and Finland are two of the world’s happiest nations.
 And it’s interesting that both have no celebrity culture.
 David Beckham or Brad Pitt could go on the tube in either country, and not be bothered by anyone.
+Could you imagine that happening in England?

 Italian film-maker Elena Rossini says that endless comparison is what is driving so many women (and men) to depression.
 Even beautiful Asian women are bleaching their skin, to try to look like Americans.
 She says that a 50-year old woman who is happy in her own skin is not ‘worth anything’ to the big beauty companies.
-As you can’t sell anything to her.
+As you can’t sell anything to her!

 True Success Comes from Within